-In one study, 65 people with high blood pressure were given hibiscus tea or a placebo.
-After six weeks, those who drank hibiscus tea had a significant decrease in systolic blood pressure, compared to the placebo (
+In one small study, 46 people with high blood pressure consumed either hibiscus tea or a placebo.
+After 1 month, those who drank hibiscus tea had a greater decrease in systolic and diastolic blood pressure than those who took the placebo (

-Similarly, a 2015 review of five studies found that hibiscus tea decreased both systolic and diastolic blood pressure by an average of 7.58 mmHg and 3.53 mmHg, respectively (
+Similarly, a 2015 review of five studies found that hibiscus tea decreased systolic and diastolic blood pressure by an average of 7.58 millimeters of mercury (mm Hg) and 3.53 mmHg, respectively (

-While hibiscus tea may be a safe and natural way to help lower blood pressure, it is not recommended for those taking hydrochlorothiazide, a type of diuretic used to treat high blood pressure, as it may interact with the drug (
+While hibiscus tea may be a safe and natural way to help lower blood pressure, it is not recommended for those who are taking medications to treat high blood pressure, as it may interact with these drugs (8).

-Summary Some studies have found that hibiscus tea may lower systolic and diastolic blood pressure.
-However, it should not be taken with hydrochlorothiazide to prevent an interaction.
+Some studies have found that hibiscus tea may lower systolic and diastolic blood pressure.
+However, to prevent an interaction, it should not be taken in combination with blood pressure medications.

-In addition to lowering blood pressure, some studies have found that hibiscus tea may help lower blood fat levels, which are another risk factor for heart disease.
+In addition to lowering blood pressure, some studies have found that hibiscus tea may help improve blood fat levels, which can be another risk factor for heart disease (

-In one study, 60 people with diabetes were given either hibiscus tea or black tea.
-After one month, those who drank hibiscus tea experienced increased “good” HDL cholesterol and decreased total cholesterol, “bad” LDL cholesterol and triglycerides (
+In a small 2009 study, 60 people with diabetes consumed either hibiscus tea or black tea.
+After 1 month, those who drank hibiscus tea had increased levels of HDL (good) cholesterol and decreased levels of total cholesterol, LDL (bad) cholesterol, and triglycerides (

-Another study in those with metabolic syndrome showed that taking 100 mg of hibiscus extract daily was associated with decreased total cholesterol and increased “good” HDL cholesterol (
+Another older study in people with metabolic syndrome found that taking 100 milligrams of hibiscus extract daily was associated with decreased total cholesterol and increased HDL cholesterol (

 However, other studies have produced conflicting results regarding hibiscus tea’s effects on blood cholesterol.

-In fact, a review of six studies including 474 participants concluded that hibiscus tea did not significantly reduce blood cholesterol or triglyceride levels (
+In fact, a review of 7 studies with a total of 362 participants concluded that hibiscus tea did not significantly reduce total cholesterol or triglyceride levels (

-Furthermore, most studies showing a benefit of hibiscus tea on blood fat levels have been limited to patients with specific conditions like metabolic syndrome and diabetes.
+Most studies showing a benefit of hibiscus tea on blood fat levels have been limited to people with specific health conditions, such as metabolic syndrome and diabetes.

-More large-scale studies examining the effects of hibiscus tea on blood cholesterol and triglyceride levels are needed to determine its potential effects on the general population.
+More large-scale studies examining the effects of hibiscus tea on blood cholesterol and triglyceride levels are needed to determine its potential effects in the general population.

-Summary Some studies have shown that hibiscus tea may reduce blood cholesterol and triglycerides in those with diabetes and metabolic syndrome.
+Some studies have shown that hibiscus tea may reduce blood cholesterol and triglyceride levels in those with diabetes and metabolic syndrome.
 However, other studies have produced conflicting results.
 More research is needed in the general population.

-Interestingly, studies have shown that hibiscus may promote liver health and help keep it working efficiently.
+Interestingly, studies have shown that hibiscus may promote liver health and help keep your liver working efficiently.

-One study in 19 overweight people found that taking hibiscus extract for 12 weeks improved liver steatosis.
+A small 2014 study in 19 people with overweight found that taking hibiscus extract for 12 weeks improved liver steatosis.
 This condition is characterized by the accumulation of fat in the liver, which can lead to liver failure (

-However, these studies all assessed the effects of hibiscus extract, rather than hibiscus tea.
-Further research is needed to know how hibiscus tea affects liver health in humans.
+However, all these studies assessed the effects of hibiscus extract rather than hibiscus tea.
+Further research is necessary to find out how hibiscus tea affects liver health in humans.

-Summary Human and animal studies have found that hibiscus extract may benefit liver health by increasing drug-detoxifying enzymes and reducing liver damage and fatty liver.
+Human and animal studies suggest that hibiscus extract may benefit liver health by reducing liver damage and improving fatty liver disease.

-Several studies suggest that hibiscus tea may be associated with weight loss and protect against obesity.
+Several studies suggest that hibiscus tea may be associated with weight loss and could help protect against obesity.

-One study gave 36 overweight participants either hibiscus extract or a placebo.
-After 12 weeks, hibiscus extract reduced body weight, body fat, body mass index and hip-to-waist ratio (
+In one small 2014 study, 36 participants with overweight consumed either hibiscus extract or a placebo.
+After 12 weeks, those who had taken hibiscus extract had reductions in body weight, body fat, body mass index, and waist-to-hip ratio (

 Current research is limited to studies using concentrated doses of hibiscus extract.
 More studies are needed to determine how hibiscus tea may influence weight loss in humans.

-Summary A few human and animal studies have associated the consumption of hibiscus extract with decreased body weight and body fat, but more research is needed.
+A few human and animal studies have associated the consumption of hibiscus extract with decreases in body weight and body fat, but more research is needed.

-Test-tube studies have found impressive results regarding the potential effect of hibiscus extract on cancer cells.
+Test-tube studies have found impressive results regarding the potential effects of hibiscus extract on cancer cells.